Ramapough Mountain Indians: Environmental concerns

-Ford Motor Company paint contamination controversy
+Toxic dumping by the Ford Motor Company (Mann v.
+Ford)

-Members of the community have participated with litigation (Mann v.
+Members of the community have participated in litigation (Mann v.
 Ford) against the Ford Motor Company regarding poisoning from a former toxic waste landfill.
 Portions of this site were used during the 1970s as sites for affordable housing where many Ramapough people lived.

 During the 1980s, the Environmental Protection Agency designated the Ringwood Mines landfill site as a Superfund site for cleanup.
-Ford had operated an automobile assembly plant in Mahwah and its contractors dumped industrial paints and other hazardous wastes in a landfill owned by the company in an area where many Ramapough Mountain Indians live.
+Ford had operated an automobile assembly plant in Mahwah, and its contractors dumped industrial paints and other hazardous wastes in a landfill owned by the company in an area where many Ramapough Mountain Indians live.
 The EPA identified further remediation three more times as additional sludge sites were found.
 Following further investigation, the EPA returned the community to the Superfund list, the only site to be so treated.

-During late winter 2006, some 600 Ramapough Lenape Indians, led by Turtle Clan chief Wayne Mann and with the aid of Robert F. Kennedy, Jr., filed a mass tort suit (Mann v.
+During late winter 2006, some 600 Ramapough Lenape Indians filed a mass tort suit (Mann v.
 Ford) against the "Ford Motor Company and its contractors, as well as the borough of Ringwood, for the dumping of toxic waste."
-They were represented by Vicki Gilliam of The Cochran Group.
+They were represented by Vicki Gilliam of The Cochran Group, Robert F. Kennedy, Jr.'s law firm.
 The suit was filed about the time of publication of Toxic Legacy, a five-part investigative series by The Record, which had found lead and antimony levels in excess of 100 times the safety limit near some Ramapough residences.

 The paint sludge has been linked to contamination of food and water sources with lead and benzene.
 The contamination has been linked to nosebleeds, leukemia, and other ailments among the community.
+EPA confirmed the area was still contaminated with industrial and hazardous waste after four cleanups and placed the site back on the Superfund priority list.
+From 2006 to 2011, the EPA has directed the removal of an additional 47000 tonnes of contaminated earth and sludge from the site, more than five times what was cleaned up in the first efforts.

 The HBO documentary Mann v.
 Ford (2011) examines the lawsuit.

-The EPA has directed the removal of an additional 47,000 tons of sludge and soil up to 2011, with cleanup continuing.
+During the 2008–2010 automotive industry crisis, at a time when it appeared that Ford might be in danger of going bankrupt, the Ramapough feared that the company might not be around much longer.
+Ford used this to their advantage in settlement negotiations.
+The tribe accepted a settlement in September 2009 of $11 million from Ford and its contractors, plus $1.5 million from the town of Ringwood, for an average payout of $8,000 per Ramapough resident after attorney fees.